Contractual Limitations on Damages

 Although the parties’ choice of ‘penalty’ or ‘liquidated damages’ in their contract will serve as prima facie evidence of the term actually stipulated, the expression used by the parties will not be conclusive.
 Rather, the court will have to determine whether the payment stipulated constitutes a penalty or liquidated damages.
 To assist this task of construction, various tests have been suggested.
 The traditional approach focused on the question of whether a given clause was a genuine pre-estimate of the loss that the aggrieved party was likely to suffer.
 More recently, it was held that a clause may be also be justified on the basis that a party has a legitimate interest in securing performance rather than damages, provided that the amount of damages stipulated in such a clause is not extravagant and unconscionable in comparison with that the party’s interest.

 There is no such general exclusion of penalty clauses in civil law countries – quite the contrary.
-In Switzerland as well as in Germany and Austria, a penalty can be promised for non-performance or defective performance of a contract, and unless otherwise agreed, the creditor may then compel performance or claim the penalty.
+In Switzerland, Germany and Austria, a penalty can be promised for non-performance or defective performance of a contract and, unless otherwise agreed, the creditor may then compel performance or claim the penalty.
 In fact, the Swiss Federal Supreme Court has confirmed that a contractual penalty may be agreed for the purpose of punishing one of the parties.
 The penalty is payable even if the creditor has not suffered any loss or damage.
 The parties are free to determine the amount of the contractual penalty.
 However, under Swiss, German and Austrian law, the court may use its discretion to reduce penalties that it considers excessive.

 Liquidated damages and penalty clauses are thus treated differently in various legal systems.